-BASIC! can work with files anywhere on the base drive, and in this manual, we refer to it as <pref base drive>.
-BASIC! does not access the device's internal memory.
+BASIC! can work with files anywhere on the base drive, but most file operations are done in BASIC!’s base directory.
+Except when the user creates a standalone apk file (see Appendix D), the base directory is <pref base drive>/rfo-basic.
+All filenames (but not URLs) are relative to a subdirectory of the base drive.

 Paths Explained

-A path describes where a file or directory is located relative to some file or directory.
-In the following example, we refer to the SD card as the base drive, which will be the case in most projects.
+A path describes where a file or directory is located relative to some other file or directory.

-The top level directory on the SD card is: "/sdcard/"
+BASIC! files are stored in subdirectories of the base directory, "<pref base drive>/rfo-basic/".
+Files are grouped by type, as follows:

-BASIC! program files are in: "/sdcard/rfo-basic/source/"
+BASIC! program files are in: "rfo-basic/source/"

-BASIC! data files are in:"/sdcard/rfo-basic/data/"
+BASIC! data files are in:"rfo-basic/data/"

 BASIC!
-SQLITE databases are in:"/sdcard/rfo-basic/databases/"
+SQLite databases are in:"rfo-basic/databases/"